Visualizing Success and Failure

 -

-Gaby, a life coach, designed this technique in collaboration with her academic tutor, a psychodrama director, and an excellent group of psychodrama students in Casa Hogar Corazón de Jesús, Valencia (Venezuela).
+Gaby, a psychologist and life coach, designed this technique in collaboration with her former academic tutor, a psychodrama director, and an excellent group of psychodrama students in Casa Hogar Corazón de Jesús, Valencia (Venezuela).
 The exercise was used to discover and improve the self-esteem of teenagers underperforming in high school.
 It was part of a process of 10 psychodrama workshops to explore students’ sense of self using visualization and role play.
 Gaby has been using this method in many contexts to unveil emotions and self-perceptions from different angles.

 This is a psychodrama technique, a creative therapeutic approach which allows individuals to express internal conflict utilizing guided drama and role playing to work through problems.
 Developed Jacob Levy Moreno, psychodrama integrates elements from theater and psychology.
 The process of psychodrama begins with a warm up, followed by the action and finally a sharing session.